 Born and raised in Hawaii, Sara studied journalism and later earned graduate degrees in psychology and Chinese medicine.
 Prior to practicing acupuncture, she worked as a high school counselor and teacher on the famed north shore of Oahu, where surf often took precedence over school.
-She is the author of six novels – Island of Sweet Pies and Soldiers, Fallen Waters, Volcano House, The Ranch at Redwater, Salt and Seaweed, and Honeycreepers – with several more itching to be written.
+She is the author of six novels – Island of Sweet Pies and Soldiers, Sea of Four Directions, Volcano House, The Ranch at Redwater, Salt and Seaweed, and Honeycreepers – with a bunch more itching to be written.
 She blames Hawaii for her addiction to writing, and sees no end to its untapped stories.

 HOW DID YOU GET INTO WRITING?

 I have always written poetry, but one Wednesday in 2012, I sat down on my porch to write a novel.
 I had no idea how to write a book and no idea where it was going, but six months later I somehow managed to finish it.
 I told everyone, this may be the worst book ever written, but at least I wrote it!
 Fortunately, with a bit of constructive feedback from friends, a few key books on writing, and a couple of writers conferences (Santa Barbara Writers Conference, Mokule'ia Writers Retreat), I learned a few things.
 Not only that, but I kept at it (a post-it on my doorframe says Patience & Perseverance) and here I am today, many books later, loving what I do and enthralled by the magic of writing.
 I am a firm believer that stories write themselves, we just help them along – and of course revise and edit.
 Again and again and again.